Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

 The ``runtime_env`` is a Python dictionary or a Python class :class:`ray.runtime_env.RuntimeEnv <ray.runtime_env.RuntimeEnv>` including one or more of the following fields:

 - ``working_dir`` (str): Specifies the working directory for the Ray workers.
-This must either be (1) an local existing directory with total size at most 500 MiB, (2) a local existing zipped file with total unzipped size at most 500 MiB (Note: ``excludes`` has no effect), or (3) a URI to a remotely-stored zip file containing the working directory for your job (no file size limit is enforced by Ray).
+This must either be (1) an local existing directory with total size at most 500 MiB, (2) a local existing zipped file with total unzipped size at most 500 MiB (Note: ``excludes`` has no effect), or (3) a URI to a remotely stored zip file containing the working directory for your job (no file size limit is enforced by Ray).
 See :ref:`remote-uris` for details.
   The specified directory is downloaded to each node on the cluster, and Ray workers are started in their node's copy of this directory.

   - Examples